First Star Software: History

-Fernando Herrera wrote an educational program for the Atari 8-bit family, My First Alphabet, which was published by the Atari Program Exchange in 1981.
+Fernando Herrera wrote an educational program for Atari 8-bit computers, My First Alphabet, which was published by the Atari Program Exchange in 1981.
 That same year, Atari, Inc., created an award to honor the year's best APX submission.
 The first Atari Star went to My First Alphabet along with a $25,000 prize.
-Herrera partnered with Richard Spitalny, Billy Blake, and Peter Jablon to found First Star Software.
+Herrera partnered with Richard Spitalny and Billy Blake to found First Star Software.
 His story of winning the Atari Star made him the face of the company.

 First Star's inaugural release was the Atari 8-bit computer shoot 'em up Astro Chase, which was later distributed by Parker Brothers.
 Herrera also wrote Bristles and Superman: The Game for First Star.

 First Star's two biggest titles came from outside developers, Boulder Dash and Spy vs. Spy, each of which was the first game in a series.